wbthomason/packer.nvim/README.md

 Additionally, if functions are given for these keys, the functions will be passed the plugin name and information table as arguments.

+### Lockfile

+`packer` provides a `lockfile` to help manage plugin updates.
+This is useful for users that store their configuration in some sort of source repository.
+Committing packer's lockfile will ensure that packer will `install` and `update` plugins to known working commits for their configuration.

 ### User autocommands
 `packer` runs most of its operations asyncronously.
 If you would like to implement automations that require knowing when the operations are complete, you can use the following `User` autocmds (see `:help User` for more info on how to use):

-- `PackerComplete`: Fires after install, update, clean, and sync asynchronous operations finish.
+- `PackerComplete`: Fires after install, update, clean, sync, and upgrade asynchronous operations finish.
 - `PackerCompileDone`: Fires after compiling (see [the section on compilation](#compiling-lazy-loaders))

 ### Using a floating window